MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 # Policy CSP - TextInput

 > [!WARNING]
-> Some information relates to prereleased products, which may be substantially modified before it's commercially released.
+> Some information relates to prereleased products, which may be substantially modified before they are commercially released.
 Microsoft makes no warranties, expressed or implied, concerning the information provided here.

 <hr/>